-Fig. 9.
+Fig 9.
 (Drosera rotundifolia.)

-Leaf (enlarged) with all the tentacles closely inflected, from immersion in a solution of phosphate of ammonia (one part to 87,500 of water). mersed in water and in weak solutions of ammonia, the tentacles of the latter are in most cases much more closely inflected.
-The appearance of a leaf after immersion in a few drops of a solution of one grain of phosphate of ammonia to 200 oz. of water (i. e. one part to 87,500) is here reproduced: such energetic inflection is never caused by water alone.
+mersed in water and in weak solutions of ammonia, the tentacles of the latter are in most cases much more closely in-The appearance of a leaf after immersion in a few drops of a solution of one grain of phosphate of ammonia to 200 oz. of water (i.e. one part to 87,500) is here reproduced: such energetic inflection is never caused by water alone.
 With leaves in the weak solutions, the blade or lamina often becomes inflected; and this is so rare a circumstance with leaves in water that I have seen only two instances; and in both of these the inflection was very feeble.
-Again, with leaves in the weak solutions, the inflection of the tentacles and blade often goes on steadily, though slowly, increasing during many hours; and this again is so rare a circumstance with leaves in water that I have seen only three instances of any such increase after the first 8 to 12 hrs.; and in these three instances the two outer rows of tentacles were not at all affected.
+Again with leaves in the weak solu tions, the inflection of the tentacles and blade often goes on steadily, though slowly, increasing during many hours; and this again is so rare a circumstance with leaves in water that I have seen only three instances of any such increase after the first 8 to 12 hrs.; and in these three instances the two outer rows of tentacles were not at all affected.
 Hence there is sometimes a much greater difference between the leaves in water and in the weak solutions, after from 8 hrs. to 24 hrs., than there was within the first 3 hrs.; though as a general rule it is best to trust to the difference observed within the shorter time.

-With respect to the period of the re-expansion of the leaves. when left immersed either in water or in the weak solutions. nothing could be more variable.
+With respect to the period of the re-expansion of the leaves, when left immersed either in water or in the weak solutions, nothing could be more variable.
 In both cases the exterior tentacles not rarely begin to re-expand, after an interval of only from 6 to 8 hrs.; that is just about the time when the short tentacles round the borders of the disc become inflected.
-On the other hand, the tentacles sometimes remain inflected for a whole day, or even two days; but as a general rule they remain inflected for a longer period in very weak solutions than in water.
+On the other hand, the teutacles sometimes remain inflected for a whole day, or even two days; but as a general rule they remain inflected for a longer period in very weak solutions than in water.
 In solutions which are not extremely weak, they never re-expand within nearly so short a period as six or eight hours.
 From these statements it might be thought difficult to distinguish between the effects of water and the weaker solutions; but in truth there is not the slightest difficulty until excessively weak solutions are tried; and then the distinction, as might be expected, becomes very doubtful, and at last disappears.
 But as in all, except the simplest, cases the state of the leaves simultaneously immersed for an equal length of time in water and in the solutions will be described, the reader can judge for himself.